 The Company is currently earning some of its interests in its mineral properties through option or lease agreements and acquisition of title to the property is only completed when the option or lease conditions have been met.
 These conditions generally include making property payments and incurring exploration expenditures on the properties and can include the completion of pre-feasibility studies.
 If the Company does not satisfactorily complete its option conditions in the time frame laid out in the option agreement, the Company's title to the mineral property will not vest and the Company will have to write-down the previously capitalized costs related to that property.

 SUBSEQUENT EVENTS

-Subsequent to the Financial Statement date of September 30, 2020, the following events occurred.
+Subsequent to December 31, 2020, the following events occurred.